 The restraint rate of truck drivers and also of passengers of trucks is very low in Europe.
-For example in 2001 in Germany seat belt use ranged between 5% and 10%.
+For example, in 2001 in Germany seat belt use ranged between 5% and 10%.
 The installation and use of seat belts in heavy goods vehicles has recently been covered by European legislation.
 EEC Directive 2003/20/EC amending 91/671/EEC, mandates the use of safety belts where fitted by 2006 in all forward facing front and exposed rear seats in new HGVs.
 No mandatory EU-wide installation requirement exists for seat belts in heavy goods vehicles, though national regulations in some countries apply.
-For example the UK regulation states that every heavy goods vehicle first used on or after 1 October 2001, and having a maximum gross weight exceeding 3.5 tonnes, shall be fitted as respects the driver's seat belt with a three-point "lap and diagonal" belt or two-point lap belt, and as respects every other forward-facing front seat with a three-point "lap and diagonal" belt or two-point lap belt.
+For example, the UK regulation states that every heavy goods vehicle first used on or after 1 October 2001, and having a maximum gross weight exceeding 3,5 tonnes, shall be fitted as respects the driver's seat belt with a three-point "lap and diagonal" belt or two-point lap belt.
 Research indicates that to improve restraint use, 3-point belts should be integrated directly into the seat of the driver and passenger.